dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-If you do not provide a correct value with this option this may explode at runtime and the IDE will not complain at all.
+If you do not provide a correct value with this option this may explode at runtime.

 #### Passing state as props